Custom technical lineage JSON file details

 fullname

 The full name of the asset in Collibra.
-Names are case-sensitive.
+The value is case-sensitive.

 The reference ID of the domain in which the asset exists in Collibra.